Approved 8 November 2014

 Section 3.
 The Finance Committee shall include, among others, the Treasurer.
 The committee shall see that the Treasurer and appropriate staff persons be covered by blanket fidelity or surety insurance for approximately the sum of annual receipts plus assets in cash or its equivalent, and shall submit an annual Society budget to the Board of Directors for approval.

 Article IX: Nominations and ElectionsSection 1.
 The Nominating Committee, consisting of a chairperson and four other members, shall be appointed by the President with the advice and consent of the Board of Directors, from members of the Society in good standing.
 The committee members' names shall be reported to Society members along with an invitation to Society members to submit recommendations in writing to the committee for consideration.
+A list of the nominations made by the Nominating Committee shall be reported to Society members approximately twenty-eight (28) days prior to the beginning of the election.
+Additional nominations may be made by a petition signed by not less than one hundred (100) members of the Society submitted to the Nominating Committee at least fourteen (14) days prior to the beginning of the election.
+Persons so nominated by petition must previously have agreed to serve if elected.
+No nominations may be made from the floor of the annual meeting at which the Nominating Committee's report is made.

 Section 2.
 No person shall be eligible for office whose membership has not been in effect for at least one full year prior to nomination for office.